Skip to content

 Web Design Trends: What’s Shaping the Digital Landscape

 Web design is evolving rapidly.
-As we progress, several themes are emerging that will define how websites look, behave, and perform.
-Below is an up-to-date overview of the most important trends — plus how you can apply them.
+Several themes are emerging that define how websites look, behave & perform.
+Below is an overview of the most important trends — plus how you can apply them.

-Flat, static pages are giving way to sites that feel more interactive and immersive.
-Designers are using 3D models, scroll-triggered animations, parallax effects and motion to draw users in.
-Mockplus+3Default Site+3Digital Agency Solutions+3
+Flat, static pages are giving way to sites that feel more interactive & immersive.
+Webmasters are using 3D models, scroll-triggered animations, parallax effects & motion to draw users in.

 Why It Matters